Mountain Equipment's Ibex Mountain Pants

 The ankle zips run from the mid-calf and have an internal gusset panel, allowing them to flair and accommodate larger mountain boots.
 I didn't require the ankle zip when getting them over the reasonably chunky Altberg Bergens.

-I like the fact that Mountain Equipment have left is up to the user to decide on how they want to cinch these trousers to the boot.
+I like the fact that Mountain Equipment have left it up to the user to decide how they want to cinch these trousers to the boot.
 They've incorporated a drawcord channel at the hem.
 This is far better than providing a mediocre solution that one is stuck with (as Keela did for example with the HW OP trousers).

 I used a high quality 3mm elastic cord with a fastlock (see #2 below).
 These are the ones with an inner wheel often used as quick adjusters for shoelaces.
 It's a little bulky, but goes unnoticed when tucked inside the trouser, resting against the outside of the boot.